B.A. degree program for early childhood education teacher (birth-grade 2)

 To be accepted into the early childhood education program, a student must have met the following requirements:

-3. Passed the ECAE department Math proficiency exam with a score of 80% or higher (pre-requisite for Math 1401) and passed the department Literacy exam.
+1. Passed the ECAE department Math Proficiency Exam with a score of 80% or higher (pre-requisite for Math 1401)

-2. Passed the CST Multiple Subject-EC exams one semester prior to student teaching (we recommend students take the 3 different sections of the exam in this sequence: CST Arts & Sciences at the end of ECAE 3105; CST-EC Literacy at the end of ECAE 3104; and CST-EC Math at the end of Math 1406).
+* The CST Multiple Subject-EC exams one semester prior to student teaching (we recommend students take the 3 different sections of the exam in this sequence: CST Arts & Sciences at the end of ECAE 3105; CST-EC Literacy at the end of ECAE 3104; and CST-EC Math at the end of ECAE 3106/Math 1406).

-To be accepted into student-teaching in the dual early childhood/teaching students with disabilities in early childhood (ECAE 4001), a student must have met the following requirements:
+To be accepted into student-teaching in early childhood education (ECAE 4001), a student must have met the following requirements:

 1. Completed all required Early Childhood and Art Education courses with a grade point average of 3.00 or higher.